iyobo/jollofjs/packages/isvalid/README.md

 ### Object Shortcuts

 Internally the library tests for object shortcuts by examining the absent of the `type` and `custom` keys.
-So if you need objects schemas with validators for those keys, then you must use explicitly formatted object schemas - hence the shortcut cannot be used.
+So if you need objects schemas with validators for keys with those names, you must use explicitly formatted object schemas - hence the shortcut cannot be used.